ikelheta/vending-machine/README.md

  ```
  6 - url/user/:id
  method: DELETE
-  must bes logged in and update only your account
+  must bes logged in and delete only your account

  ```